jazzband/django-silk/README.md

 SILKY_PYTHON_PROFILER = True
 ```

-If you'd like to also generate a binary `.prof` file set the following:
+If you would like to also generate a binary `.prof` file set the following:

 ```python
 SILKY_PYTHON_PROFILER_BINARY = True
 ```

-When enabled a graph visualisation generated using [gprof2dot](https://github.com/jrfonseca/gprof2dot) and [viz.js](https://github.com/almende/vis) is shown in the profile detail page:
+When enabled, a graph visualisation generated using [gprof2dot](https://github.com/jrfonseca/gprof2dot) and [viz.js](https://github.com/almende/vis) is shown in the profile detail page:

 <img src="https://raw.githubusercontent.com/jazzband/silk/master/screenshots/10.png" width="720px"/>

-A custom storage class can be used for the saved the generated binary `.prof` files:
+A custom storage class can be used for the saved generated binary `.prof` files:

 ```python
 SILKY_STORAGE_CLASS = 'path.to.StorageClass'